Yellowjacket Exterminator in McKinney TX

 Defend Year-Round

 Remove and Install kill the nest you have today.
 Defend keeps it that way.
-Quarterly visits keep the Scorched Earth Barrier live so when colonies hit peak size in late summer, a new queen choosing your foundation or a wall void runs into a treated zone instead of a quiet place to build.
-The one-time Yellowjacket Annihilation service handles R and I. Defend is the step you add when you want your home held through the August-to-October surge every year.
+Quarterly visits keep the Scorched Earth Barrier live so when colonies hit peak size in late summer, a new queen choosing your foundation or a wall void runs into a treated zone instead.
+The one-time Yellowjacket Annihilation service handles R and I. Defend is the step you add when your home gets a nest most years.

-- Quarterly re-treatment keeps the barrier live through the late-summer peak
+- Quarterly re-treatment keeps the barrier live through peak yellowjacket season

 - Guaranteed re-service whenever our tech confirms it is warranted